Last Updated: January 10, 2024

 6.4.
 Loss of Customer Data.
 In the event of a loss of Customer Data from the Tulip Platform, which loss is not due to the deletion of data from the Tulip Platform by or at the direction of Customer or as a result of an event, cause or third party outside of Tulip’s reasonable control, Tulip will restore such data to the Tulip Platform within 7 days.
 In addition, Tulip will follow its Backup and Restore SOP with respect to the backup, storage, archiving and restoration of Customer Data stored in the Tulip Platform.

 6.5 Data Security and Data Privacy.
-Tulip agrees to maintain appropriate technical and organizational measures with respect to the Tulip Platform which are designed to prevent unauthorized access, use, alteration or disclosure of Customer Data; however, Tulip will have no responsibility for errors in transmission, unauthorized third-party access, loss, corruption, destruction, alteration, or unauthorized disclosure of or access to Customer Data which outside of Tulip’s reasonable control.
-Tulip’s privacy statement set forth at https://tulip.co/privacy/ as the same may be updated from time to time as provided therein, shall apply to all disclosures of personal information ander personal data by Users to Tulip.
+Tulip agrees to maintain appropriate technical and organizational measures with respect to the Tulip Platform which are designed to prevent unauthorized access, use, alteration or disclosure of Customer Data; however, Tulip will have no responsibility for errors in transmission, unauthorized third-party access, loss, corruption, destruction, alteration, or unauthorized disclosure of or access to Customer Data which are outside of Tulip’s reasonable control.
+Tulip’s privacy statement set forth at https://tulip.co/privacy/ as the same may be updated from time to time as provided therein, shall apply to all disclosures of personal information and/or personal data by Users to Tulip.
 To the extent applicable to Customer’s use of the Tulip Platform, the parties will separately execute Tulip’s standard form of Data Processing Addendum.
 In the course of processing Customer personal data, Tulip may aggregate and anonymize Customer Data that contains such personal data to analyze, improve, support and operate the Tulip Offering in connection with providing the Tulip Products and Services to Customer.